omidarmat/webDevNotes/postgreSql/postgreSql.md

 Columns have a fixed order in each row, but SQL does not guarantee the order of rows within a table.

 Tables are grouped into databases, and a collection of databases managed by a single PostgreSQL server instance consititutes a database _cluster_.

+## **Data Modelling**

+Data models are made up of entities, which are the objects or concepts we want to track data about, and they become the tables in a database.
+Products, vendors, and customers are all examples of potential entities in a data model.
+Entities have attributes, which are details we want to track about entities—you can think of attributes as the columns in a table.
+If we have a product entity, the product name could be an attribute.

+Entities don’t exist in isolation; they’re connected to each other.
+The connections between entities in a data model are called relationships, and relationships reflect business rules.
+Relationships between entities can be one-to-one, one-to-many, or many-to-many.

+### **Relationships in Data Modelling**

+Relational databases consist of **tables**, **columns**, **rows**, **keys**, and **relationship** between tables.
+There are three types of relationships between the tables:

+1. **one to one:** One to one relationship means one entity in a table is related to just one entity in another table.
+It should be rare in any relational database design.
+For instance, each student has only one address and each address represents one student.
+Also it is important to understand that One-to-one relationships usually occur when a business needs to use entities that are **supertypes** and **subtypes**, also called parents and children.
+For example, a product could be a supertype, and a specific kind of product, like a book, could be the subtype.
+In some situations, there are good reasons for storing general product data in a separate table from more specific data about books, and this can help in representing hierarchical relationships among entities.
+In this example, a single book title should be associated with a single product ID number, and vice versa, making this a one-to-one relationship between products and books.
+2. **one to many:** One to many relationship means one entity in a table is related to one or many entities in another table.
+A one to many relationship should be the norm in any relational database design and is found in all relational database environments.
+For example, each customer has one or more orders.
+3. **many to many:** Many to many relationship means multiple entities in a table can be associated with more than one entity in another table.
+For instance, each student can attend many courses and, each course can consist of many students.
+Books and authors are a great example of this relationship—one author can write multiple books, and a single book can be written by multiple authors.
+Although many-to-many relationships exist, you don’t actually see them in data models.
+Instead, we use associative entities, which are tables that break the many-to-many relationship into many-to-one relationships.
+In this case, you might have a books table, an authors table, and an author-book table to link the two.

+> Many to many relationship causes **duplications** in database.
+Duplications cause false results from queries.
+For instance, a company produces products, which consist of several components.
+One product is made up of many components, and one component can be in more than one product.
+There is a way to prevent the duplication while setting many to many relationship.
+The solution is creating a totally new table known as bridge table or **join table**.

+### **NORMALIZATION**

+An introduction to data modeling would not be complete without mentioning the concept of normalization.
+Normalization is the process by which anomalies are avoided and redundancy is eliminated, and the concept was first suggested by a data scientist named Edgar Codd.
+Normalizing a data model means structuring data so that each entity only has one theme or topic.
+In more technical terms, we refer to this as removing partial dependencies and transitive dependencies.

+For example, I want to store data about customer purchases.
+I’ll want to know information like the dollar amount purchased, the customer name, and the store where the purchase took place.
+I could store all of these data points in a single table, but that would lead to problems.
+For example, a customer who has made hundreds of purchases may get married and change her name.
+To reflect that change in my records, I would have to go through my table and change her name for every single purchase she’s ever made.
+Instead of dealing with hundreds of changes, a normalized data model would allow me to make only one change.
+In this situation, I should store customer data in a customer table, product data in a product table, store data in a store table, and so on.
+By using primary keys and foreign keys, I can link these tables together and access all the information I need.
+Better yet, when I need to change a customer’s name, I only have to make the change in one place.
+The diagram shown here is a very simple illustration—most data models are much larger and more complex.

 ## **Object storage**